 Research Computing (UVA-RC) serves as the principal center for computational resources and associated expertise at the University of Virginia (UVA).
 Each year UVA-RC provides services to over 433 active PIs that sponsor more than 2463 unique users from 14 different schools/organizations at the University, maintaining a breadth of systems to support the computational and data intensive research of UVA’s researchers.

-UVA-RC’s High Performance Computing (HPC) systems are designed with high speed networks, high performance storage, GPUs, and large amounts of memory in order to support modern compute and memory intensive programs.
-UVA-RC’s HPC systems are comprised of over 614 compute nodes, with a total of 20476 X86 64-bit compute cores and 240 TB total RAM.
-Scheduled using Slurm, these resource can support over 1.5 PFLOP of peak CPU performance.
-HPC nodes are equipped with between 375 GB and 1 TB of RAM to support applications that require small and large amounts of memory, and 49 nodes include various configurations of the NVIDIA general purpose GPU accelerators (RTX2080, RTX3090, A6000, V100 and A100), from 4- to 10-way.
+UVA-RC’s High Performance Computing (HPC) systems are designed with high-speed networks, high performance storage, GPUs, and large amounts of memory in order to support modern compute and memory intensive programs.
+UVA-RC operates two HPC systems, Rivanna and Afton.
+In total these systems are comprised of over 900 compute nodes, with a total of more than 48,000 X86 64-bit compute cores.
+Scheduled using SLURM, these resources can support over 1.5 PFLOP of peak CPU performance.
+HPC nodes are equipped with between 375 GB and 1.5 TB of RAM to support applications that require small and large amounts of memory, and 55 nodes include various configurations of the NVIDIA general purpose GPU accelerators (RTX2080, RTX3090, A6000, V100, A40, and A100), from 4- to 10-way.

 UVA-RC also acquires and maintains capability systems focused on providing novel environments.
-This includes an 18-node DGX BasePOD system with 8x A100 GPU.
+This includes an 18 node DGX BasePOD system with 8x A100 GPU devices per node.
 The BasePOD provides a shared memory space across all GPUs in the system allowing the system to work collectively on models with memory needs larger than what can be held in a single node.

 Interactive Computing and Scientific Visualization